jmche/jmche.github.com/resume/index.md

 ## Education Background

-- 2012 ~ 2014, Master of Computer Science, Kyungpook National University (Krean)
+- 2012 ~ 2014, Master of Computer Science, Kyungpook National University (Korea)
 - 2011 ~ 2012, Exchange Student of Chonnam National University (Korea)
 - 2008 ~ 2012, Bachelor of Computer Science and Technology, Harbin University of Science and Technology (China)